OpenSmock/Iconography/README.md

 ### Installation

-To install Molecule on your Pharo image you can just execute the following script:
+To install Iconography on your Pharo image you can just execute the following script:

 ```smalltalk
 Metacello new